 OVERVIEW OF THE ROLE

 Parkrun is a free, weekly, timed 5km run taking place in parks across the UK and internationally.
 We are incredibly lucky to have a parkrun right on our doorstep at Woodhouse Moor Park, taking place every Saturday morning at 9am.
-This was one of the first parkrun’s outside of London and has been running for 12 years!
+This was one of the first parkrun’s outside of London and has been running for 13 years!
 Every parkrun is made possible by a team of volunteers who perform different roles week to week.
-You could be organising the finish funnel, operating the timer, or scanning the runners’ barcodes with a simple bar code reader.
+You could be organising the finish funnel, operating the stopwatch, or scanning the runners’ barcodes with your phone.
 Volunteering at parkrun is fun & rewarding and you’ll be helping people in Leeds to lead more active and fulfilling lives.
 This is a flexible opportunity and you can volunteer as and when it suits you!